hashicorp/consul/middleware/file/README.md

 # file

-`file` enabled reading zone data from a RFC-1035 styled file.
+`file` enables serving zone data from a RFC-1035 styled file.

-The etcd middleware makes extensive use of the proxy middleware to forward and query other servers in the network.
+The file middleware is used for "old-style" DNS server.
+It serves from a preloaded file that exists on disk.

 ## Syntax